Cancer Biomarker Testing Guide: CEA, CA-125, PSA, CTC — What Patients Need to Know (2026)

 • No single biomarker is diagnostic of cancer on its own.
 All require clinical correlation, imaging, and often tissue biopsy.

 • CA-125 is best used alongside HE4 and ultrasound in peri- and post-menopausal women.
-Pre-menopausal elevation is common in benign conditions.
+ROCA improves early detection but has not shown a statistically significant mortality benefit in average-risk women after 11+ years of follow-up.

-• PSA screening remains valuable but requires nuanced interpretation.
+• PSA screening guidance is not uniform in 2026.
+AUA/SUO now supports structured regular screening (ages 50–69); USPSTF and ESMO remain more conservative.
 Free PSA, PHI, or 4Kscore reduce unnecessary biopsies.
 Men on finasteride must double their PSA for correct interpretation.

 • CTC testing is validated for monitoring metastatic breast, colorectal, and prostate cancer.
-It is not a screening tool but provides real-time prognostic information.
+CellSearch remains the primary platform, but Parsortix PC1 also holds FDA clearance for CTC capture.
+CTC is not a screening tool but provides real-time prognostic information.

 • Trends matter more than single values.
 Consistent rising trends are more clinically meaningful than single elevated readings.